 ● Recruit area Law Enforcement and support Law Enforcement Torch Run events;

 ● Identify and train coaches in Special Olympics programming;

 ● Integrate Unified Champion Schools® goals into Area goals while assisting UCS staff in

 school recruitment, retention, and event production;

-● Communication of organizational goals to regional team which must include, but are not
+● Communication of organizational goals to regional teams which must include, but are not

 limited to, best practices, innovation, retention and recruitment.